 I had a ticket to fly in and out of National airport before flights had resumed, so United moved me over to Dulles but capacity was limited.
 I remember flying Miami – Orlando – Washington Dulles since I couldn’t get anything non-stop home.

-Average airfares after 9/11 actually rose briefly even though people were avoiding the air.
+Many airfares after 9/11 actually rose briefly even though people were avoiding the air.
 Normally you think empty planes means lower prices.
 But dropping price wouldn’t have convinced marginal flyers into the skies.
 The people flying were the ones who really had to and they were less price sensitive.

 Airport security was federalized.
 The TSA was initially part of the Department of Transportation, there was no Germanic-sounding Department of Homeland Security then.
 We got secondary gate screenings but could still bring liquids through checkpoints for about 5 more years.
 We didn’t have to take our shoes off yet.